sinka89/wps2_server/README.md

         Supports multiple inputs and only one output at the moment

-* xmlExecute: Process modes (JobControlOptions) supported: "sync" "async" **Note that if the process is not specifically defined to support sync in the annotation the async default will be used
+* xmlExecute: Process modes (JobControlOptions) supported: "sync" "async" **Note that if the process is not specifically defined to support sync in the annotation the async default will be used (executeRequest xml attribute <mode>)
-* xmlExecute: Process responses supported: "document" "raw" **The document response type will try to wrap in a xml the raw returns as is to the client
+* xmlExecute: Process responses supported: "document" "raw" **The document response type will try to wrap in a xml the raw returns as is to the client (executeRequest xml attribute <response>)

 `The executeProcess request will dictate the response type and cannot be changed after execution is completed... the process must be rerun`